 Clifton E. Haley

-Chair of the Board of Trustees & Adjunct Professor
+Trustee and President Emeritus, Law College Board of Trustees & Adjunct Professor

 Law College Building